the Johnson Matchbox

 The back panel has two ceramic insulators for balanced line, one for single wire (far left) and an input jack.
 This unit has been modified with an output SO-238 connector, and a manual transmit/receive switch (upper right).

 The row of screw terminals along the lower right are for the built-in transmit/receive relay.
-Designed in the time of separate transmitters and receivers, the stock matchbox routes the antenna through the tuner to the receive antenna terminal (second terminal from the left, where the label is worn off).
-With 115 VAC applied to the two terminals on the far right of the terminal strip, shorting the two marked “RCVR.
-CONTROL” switches the tuner to the transmitter input.
+Designed in the time of separate transmitters and receivers, the stock matchbox routes the antenna through the tuner to the receive antenna terminal (second terminal from the left, where the label is worn off) instead of the coax jack marked “INPUT”.
+When 115 VAC is applied to the two terminals on the far right of the terminal strip, the internal relay switches the tuner to the transmitter input, shorts the receiver input to ground, and shorts the RCVR CONTROL terminals, that can be used to mute the receiver.
 Most units still in use have been modified for transceiver use by shorting around the relay or wedging it in the transmit position.
 Having exposed 115 VAC terminals on the back of equipment like this is dangerous, so modification is strongly recommended.
 An additional terminal is designed for use with an RF probe, but is not connected in my unit.

 Inside the Johnson Matchbox.